TheanRuXin/A202SGI-Android-Development-Skills/README.md

 7. License

 ## Introduction
-The To-Do List App is a lightweight Android application that helps users stay organized.
-It provides a clean and modern interface for adding and managing tasks, while using Firebase Firestore as a backend to store user data securely in the cloud.
+The To-Do List App is a lightweight Android application designed to help users stay organized and boost productivity.
+With a clean and intuitive interface, users can easily create, update, and manage tasks across different categories.
+All task data is securely stored in Firebase Firestore, ensuring real-time updates and cloud synchronization across devices.
+By providing category-based task tracking, the app allows users to prioritize their activities and improve time management effectively.

 ## Features
+1) User Authentication
+   - Sign Up: Create a new account with username, email and password.
+   - Login:Login by using usernam and password.
+   - Forgot Password: Reset password with verify username.
+2) Task Management
-- Add New Tasks — Quickly create to-do items with titles and descriptions.
+   - Add New Tasks: Create a new tasks with titles and set due date.
+   - Add New Categories: Create a new category to organize their tasks.
-- Edit Existing Tasks — Update task details easily.
+   - Edit Tasks: Update their task details.
-- Delete Tasks — Remove completed or unnecessary tasks.
+   - Delete Tasks: Remove completed or unnecessary tasks.
-- View All Tasks — Display all saved tasks in a clean list view.
+   - View All Tasks: Display all tasks with different categories.
+3) Cloud Synchronization
-- Cloud Storage (Firestore) — Tasks are stored and synchronized with Firebase Firestore.
+   - Tasks are stored and updated in real-time using Firebase Firestore.
-- Real-time Updates — Automatically updates the task list when changes occur.
+4) User-Friendly UI
-- User-Friendly UI — Minimal and intuitive layout for better usability.
+   - Minimalist layout for easy navigation.

 ## Installation
 Steps: